 This will depend upon your overall experience at the present clinic.
 If you are satisfied that you received the best treatment, and if you feel that the clinic has been transparent and forthcoming in sharing details of the treatment at each step, you may want to continue your association.

-Patients need to remember that no IVF clinic wants an IVF cycle to fail.
-The success of its fertility treatment is what earns a clinic credibility and patient trust.
-However, how an IVF cycle was carried out from start to finish, the infrastructure of the facility, the expertise of the fertility team, and whether the procedures were performed as per protocol – these are some of the factors that do play a role in the success of a treatment.
+Patients need to remember that no IVF Centre wants an IVF cycle to fail.
+The success of its fertility treatment is what earns the clinic credibility and patient trust.
+However, how an IVF cycle was carried out from start to finish, the infrastructure of the facility, the expertise of the fertility team, and whether the procedures were performed as per protocol – are some of the factors that do play a role in the success of treatment.
 As you would agree, this holds true for any type of medical treatment.

 The only way to safeguard yourself against mediocre treatment by profit-oriented fertility clinics is to choose your fertility doctor with care.
 Find a good doctor and trust them to do their very best to help you become a parent.